quickbendelat/bensblog/content/post/in-search-of-the-dark-tower.md

 Project date: December 2017

-After reading 'The Dark Tower' series by Stephen King, I found out about a novella "Little Sisters of Eluria" set just before "The Dark Tower: The Gunsliner".
+After reading 'The Dark Tower' series by Stephen King, I found out about a novella "Little Sisters of Eluria" set just before "The Dark Tower: The Gunslinger".
 I just had to get my hands on a copy, so I searched the web and found a [free online version](https://thefreenovelsread.com/243334-the-little-sisters-of-eluria) of the novella.

 However, I wanted a physical copy, and so I ordered a [copy from Amazon](https://www.amazon.com/Dark-Tower-Gunslinger-Little-Sisters/dp/0785149317).
 When it arrived, I opened it, and it was a comic (note the "marvel" logo in the top-left image of the collage below)!